adairgj/hlsai-examples/VideoQnA-Demo/README.md

    1. Note the deployment names to be used later in the process.
    1. Note API key under Resource management -> Keys and Endpoint to be used later in the process.

+1. **(Optional) Set up Blob storage for video files**

+   1. Create Azure Blob storage in a Storage Container
+   1. Create Container in the blob
+   1. Upload videos to container
+   1. Ensure your account has Storage Blob Data Contributor permissions to read the files once uploaded

 1. **Index video archive**

    1. Index videos in VI account.